- How does carpool work?

 For Walkers: Students will be dismissed from the auditorium at 3:00.
 Assigned teachers and teaching assistants will escort the walking students from their classrooms to the auditorium.
 Parents of these students should wait outside of the Front Door of the school to pick up their children beginning at 3:00 pm.
 Please have your Walker Card each day for pick-up.

 For Transportation Changes: If your child is changing their method of transportation on a given day (i.e.: going home with another family that uses different transportation than you) please notify the office before 2:00 pm.

 What are Purple Folders?

-Every Thursday, your student(s) will be sent home with a purple folder full of important information from the school and the district regarding upcoming events, rules, and opportunities.
+Every Thursday, your student(s) will bring home a purple folder full of important information from the school and the district regarding upcoming events, rules, and opportunities.
 Please take the time to go through each child’s folder, removing all paperwork.
 Please sign any forms, and RETURN THEM IN YOUR CHILD’S FOLDER.

 Does the School have a Lost and Found?

 The Lost and Found is located on the hallway entrance to the cafeteria.
 This is the first place to look for missing garments, book bags, and lunch boxes.
 If you have lost something more valuable, please check in the main office.

 Student items can look a lot like other student’s items.
 Take the time to label everything.
 Label sweatshirts, jackets, sweaters, lunch bags, and book bags with your child’s name and class: example: Willie Wildcat, 2B.
 If someone finds an item out on the playground or in the library, they can immediately return it to your child.